-Bagpipers and Drummers should register to compete in the "BATTLE OF THE BAYOU," sanctioned by EUSPBA.
-Anyone interested in competing please send in a completed application.
+Bagpipers and drummers should register to compete in the "BATTLE OF THE BAYOU," sanctioned by EUSPBA.
+Anyone interested in competing please send in a completed application by Oct.
+31.

 Friday, Saturday and Sunday, November 17, 18, and 19, 2017

 * Friday 3:00 PM - 6:00 PM: visit the competition site in the afternoon

 - Just come out and see where you will be competing

 - Play your pipes a bit to get them acclimated to the weather/altitude/humidity

 - talk to the organizers and offer suggestions on how to make this even better

 * Friday 7:00 PM - 9:00 PM: Evening reception at the Gnarly Barley Brewery

 - No admission charge - Pizza and soft drinks for competitors and their guest (please RSVP)

 - Really good beer available at the cash bar